IftachZilcaPaz/aws_ci_cd/README.md

 <br>
 ### (When get the url we need to clone the repo to local and then we can do changes and push, in the end of the CI/CD build, each time when we change some and push it, it will trigger the pipeline.)

-now clone the repo, add the files here to you repo (add,commit,push)
+now clone the repo, add the files here to you repo (add,commit,push)<br>

 ---